aiduorin/aiduorin/README.md

 ## Hi there 👋, I'm Aiduorin

-I am a student majoring in Software Engineering, and I am also a budding front-end developer.
+I am a front-end developer, mainly using react and its related technologies.

 Please feel free to contact me: **aiduorin@outlook.com** & **https://t.me/aiduorin** :D